1. Another chance: Diversion from the criminal justice system

 If you’re applying for funding, you don’t need to worry about factoring in the evaluation costs into your bid.
 We’ll look after commissioning the evaluation and matching you with the right research partner.
 As evaluations are such an important part of our work, we want to get it right.
 That’s why if your application is shortlisted, we’ll ask you to work with to co-design the evaluation for your project.

-In the meantime, if you’d like to learn more about the different types of evaluation, the Early Intervention Foundation has produced this useful guide.
+If you’d like to learn more about the different types of evaluation, the Early Intervention Foundation has produced this useful guide.

 How do you choose evaluation partners, and how are they matched with a project?